Examines the concept of freedom of speech and banning users in chat rooms resulting in arguments and ISP disconnections.

-WRONG.
 An ISP "Acceptable Use Policy" is designed to protect an ISP's assets, the assets of its customers, and the Internet community, from irresponsible or illegal activities of their customers and users.
 To protect their name and to prevent claims of civil or criminal liability or other legal sanctions against an ISP they WILL disconnect your Internet service and in some cases seek damages.
 In fact should an ISP NOT act on a legitimate complaint and their service customer continues to perform illegal online activities the ISP can be in a world of trouble.

 "In the event that ISP receives notice from a third party then ISP shall have the right, in its sole and exclusive option and discretion, without prior notification to Subscriber or to User(s), and without limiting any other rights or remedies ISP might have or incurring any obligation or liability to Subscriber or to User(s), to temporarily discontinue or permanently terminate, in whole or on part, furnishing of Services to Subscriber."

-NOW would be a good time to review your ISP's Terms of Service AND Acceptable use policy.
+Would be a good time to review your ISP's Terms of Service AND Acceptable use policy.
 You should also be familiar with the Terms of Service of every website and/or chat room you visit as they are legal and binding contracts governing your use of them.

 This is the trickster or scammer, usually they will attempt to get friendly with you and most will likely ask for your MSN or Yahoo messenger id fairly soon in the conversation, they realize that if a chat monitor is on the ball they will discover their ip doesn't match where they say they are from and be banned, hence their urgency in trying to gain your phone number or Yahoo id etc. (See article on scammers).